 Part 2: Reweighting

 Before starting the BS simulations, it is essential to estimate the collective variable (CV) diffusion length, λ, along which the bucket bias is to be applied.
-This step ensures that overly rigid wall potential do not adversely affect the simulation or introduce artifacts.
+This step ensures that overly rigid wall potentials do not adversely affect the simulation or introduce artifacts.

 Steps for computing λ:

-Preliminary Metadynamics Simulations:
+Preliminary Metadynamics Simulation:

 Diffusion Analysis: